ImagingLectures/AUNIRA2021/docs/index.md

 </table>

 # Tutorials

 ## Preparing for the tutorials
 The first step to follow the tutorials is to install the needed software and data.
 You find the instructions on [this page](installation)
+## Tutorial tasks
+- Looking at the projection data using ImageJ
+- Your first reconstruction
+- Measuring the pixel size
+- Fine tuning the center of rotation
+- Removing artefacts
+- Reconstructing the full volume
+- Basic rendering using TomVis